inexorgame-obsolete/blog-data/post/2017/09-28-inexor-hackathon-2017.md

 ### Sign up
-The signup is not required, however, recommended (it's a good starting point for us, having a humble idea of how many people will join the Convention).
+The sign up is not required, however, recommended (it's a good starting point for us, having a humble idea of how many people will join the Convention).
 To sign up, simply add your name to the following [pad](https://hackmd.io/IwBgrATMAmwGwFoDMECmYEBZoSQghgGYBGmCxcE0SmqIAxvgBzFA), alongside the dates you will visit the Hackathon.